Mjohnwright/echo19-web-survey/README.md

 Currently, SMS survey recruitment is for 3rd party survey instruments.
 In order to facilitate a tighter integration with the existing echo19 suite of research tools, I will create the echo19 web survey.

-echo19 web survey will integrate the existing echo19 PHP/Yii/MySQL survey design, list management, and scheduling features with a new SMS recruitment and survey delivery system built using Node.js, Express.js, React, and Sequelize. handle individualized link generation,  is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.
+echo19 web survey will integrate the existing echo19 PHP/Yii/MySQL survey design, list management, and scheduling features with a new SMS recruitment and survey delivery system built using Node.js, Express.js, React, and Sequelize.

 ### Existing Infrastructure
   - MySQL database running on AWS RDS